arlandfran/the-beginners-gambit/README.md

 2. As a new visitor to the site, I want to be able to use the site on my phone/tablet to quickly refer to when playing a chess game.

-3. As a new visitor to the site, I want to be able to see illustrations and examples as opposed to heavy verbose articles.
+3. As a new visitor to the site and a chess beginner, I want to be able to see illustrations and examples as opposed to heavy verbose articles.

 4. As a returning visitor to the website, I want to be able share these pages with my friends so they can quickly learn the rules.

+### Design

+View High-fidelity Wireframes Here

 ## testing